-- 9.5 A formal pre-planning consultation was held between planning staff of Cavan County Council and representatives of SLR Consulting Ireland and P&S Civil Works Ltd. on 10 August 2022. - 9.6 Following a review of published development plans and site surveys, it was considered that there was no requirement for any further formal external consultations to be carried out in respect of climate for the purposes of this assessment.
-There was however significant consultation with other specialist contributors to this EIA Report.
+- RECEIVED 9.5 A formal pre-planning consultation (ref.
+P.P.
+8123) was held via Teams between planning, environment and transport staff of Meath County Council and representatives of Kilsaran, SLR Consulting and Hydro Environmental on 15 September 2023. - 9.6 Following a review of published development plans and the site survey, it was considered that there was no requirement for a separate formal consultation to be carried out regarding the potential climate impacts of the proposed development.